oxc-project/javascript-parser-in-rust/docs/lexer.md

 ```

 :::info
-The lifetime `'a` here indicates the iterator has a reference to somewhere, in this case it references to a `&'a str`.
+The lifetime `'a` here indicates the iterator has a reference to somewhere, it references to a `&'a str` in this case.
 :::

 To convert the source text to tokens, just keep calling `chars.next()` and match on the returned `char`s.